4molybdenum2/cs-notes/vis/Lecture 16.md

 but what about engagement?
 - if used properly pictograms do not inferere with understanding of vis
 - vis that are memorable at glance are also capable of transmission of right messages
-- redundancy helps effectively communicate the message
+- **redundancy helps effectively communicate the message**

 Important for memorability:
 1. color
-2. inclusion of human recognisable object
+2. inclusion of human recognizable object

 Graphical visualizations for more engagement